 Do many people want to know how do I find a good independent financial planner?
 They know that they need a financial planner because they have very specific goals, and they know that they need to set those goals and make them happen.
 The truth is that not all financial planners are created equal, and not all financial planners are good.
 You should know that there are some things that you can do to ensure that you choose the best professional for you.

 The first step you can take to ensure that you hire a good and honest financial planner is to ask questions.
 You will want to know how many clients have the professional worked with before.
-You will also want to talk to the planner about the types of investments that they recommend.
+You will also want to talk to the planner about the types of investments that they recommend to grow your financial assets.
 If you ask the professional questions and listen to their recommendations, you will be on your way to having a financial planner that you trust.

 You do not have to decide on who to use right away.
 You have to learn many things before you can truly know if a financial planner is right for you.
 You should keep in mind that if you feel uncomfortable with the individual you are working with, you should look for a different professional.
 The more you learn about a financial professional, the better decisions you will make.